ryanwilsond/HelloWorld/README.md

 ___

-For extra documentation:
+For all documentation:

 - CPU docs: 'docs/'
 - OS docs: 'WorldOS/docs'
 - ECA docs: 'ECA/docs'

+For developer doc info read [README-dev.md](README-dev.md).

 ___

 ## Precompiled Binaries

-The actualy executable you want to run is 'main.exe' in 'bin/'.
+All precompiled binaries are in 'bin/'.

 ## Build Instructions

 First run `$ make dirs` to create the neccessary folders for the build process.
 Then run `$ make` and it should create 'main.exe' in 'bin/'.

+## Running

+Support for specifiying a file to treat as disk will be added.

+For bash: `$ ./bin/main.exe`

+For cmd: `> bin/main.exe`